-Twenty years on, Nikki Webster is still remebered as the little girl who flew at the Sydney Olympics and later released the hit song “Strawberry Kisses”.
+Twenty years on, Nikki Webster is still remembered as the little girl who flew at the Sydney Olympics and later released the hit song 'Strawberry Kisses'.

-Now, Webster will be returning to our screens when The Opening Ceremony of the Olympic Games Sydney 2000 Uncovered airs on Wednesday July 29.
+In July, Webster returned to our screens in Channel Seven's The Opening Ceremony of the Olympic Games Sydney 2000 Uncovered footage and interviews.

-"It was so much fun to relive all the amazing moments and share behind-the-scenes insights from the Opening Ceremony, a day I will remember forever," Webser wrote on Instagram.
+"It was so much fun to relive all the amazing moments and share behind-the-scenes insights from the Opening Ceremony, a day I will remember forever," Webster wrote on Instagram.